 Day Three – To Kerry by Rail for Two Nights in Killarney

-> Enjoy a private road transfer the short distance to Cork City, boarding the train here at Kent Station for your westbound journey to the Kingdom of Kerry and its capital, Killarney.
+Enjoy a private road transfer to Cork City, boarding the train here at Kent Station.
+Your westbound journey will take you through the Kingdom of Kerry.
 The train first travels North to the town of Mallow, where a brief stop sees a change to the train for Killarney.
 From Mallow, the line spears west through Banteer and Rathmore before arriving in vivid Killarney.

-> Your accommodation in Killarney
+Your accommodation in Killarney

-> Just a few short steps from the railway station (with help at hand should you require it), this small, family owned hotel has for many decades enjoyed a position at the very centre of life in Killarney.
-The popular bar and restaurant serve lunch, a fine afternoon tea and dinner to locals and visitors alike, while the lounge with its crackling log fire is a relaxing spot from which to plan your evening out.
-Beautifully presented rooms decorated in neutral tones help soothe away any cares as you begin to really relax in to your holiday.
+Just a few short steps from the railway station (with help at hand should you require it), this small, family owned hotel has for many decades enjoyed a position at the very centre of life in Killarney.
+Beautifully presented rooms decorated in neutral tones, and the popular bar and restaurant serve lunch, a fine afternoon tea and dinner to locals and visitors alike.

-> Day Four – Take a Jaunting Car Trip with a Jarvey
+Day Four – Take a Jaunting Car Trip with a Jarvey

 A classic Killarney excursion today, as you join a horse-drawn jaunting car for a clip-clop to the world-famous lakes of Killarney and romantic Ross Castle.
 Run by the same family for generations, there’s no better way to learn of the hidden delights of Killarney than in the company of a Jarvey, full of craic and eager to help you get the best from your trip.

 Day Five – North to Co Clare